borisrorsvort/simple-portfolio/_posts/2018-02-11-you-probably-don-t-need-an-automatic-admin-framework.md

 * provides a set of generic ui elements
 * makes you implement faster

-### Where you fail
+### Where they fail

 #### Maintainability

-Aside big popular css frameworks (bootstrap, foundations, material design,…), lot’s of the admin design frameworks I’ve seen are build by single individuals (some theme-forest one for example).
+Aside big popular css frameworks (bootstrap, foundations, material design,…), many admin design frameworks that I’ve seen are build by single individuals (some theme-forest one for example).
 It’s not a bad thing per se, but you expose yourself to many potential maintainability issues:

 * lack of code review that leads to bad code
 * lack of coherence or best practises